 Risk identified In accordance with ISA (UK) 240 management override is a significant risk.
-This risk area includes the potential for management to use their judgement to influence the Annual Report and Accounts as well as the potential to override the Commission's controls for specific transactions.
-The key judgments in the Annual Report and Accounts are those which we have selected to be the significan audit risks - operating within expenditure resource limit .
-These are inherently the areas in which management has the potential to use their judgment to influence the Annual Report and Accounts .
-Our response In considering the risk of management override, we plan to perform the following audit procedures that directly address this risk: We will consider the overall control environment and 'tone at the top'; • We will test the design and implementation of controls relating to journals ad accounting estimates; We will make inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments.
-We will test the appropriateness of journals and adjustments made in the preparation of the Annual Report and Accounts .
-We will use Spotlight data analytics tools to select journals for testing, based upon identification of items of potential audit interest.
-We will review accounting estimates, including a retrospective review, for biases that could result in material misstatements due to fraud and perform testing on key accounting estimates as discussed above We will obtain an understanding of the business rationale of significant transactions that we become aware of that are outside of the normal course of business for the entity, or that otherwise appear to be unusual, given our understanding of the entity and its environment.
+This risk area includes the potential for management to use their judgement to influence the Annual Report and Accounts as well as the potential to override RoS' controls for specific transactions.
+The key judgments in the Annual Report and Accounts are those which we have selected to be the significant audit risks - Fee income (WIP and Provisions).
+These are inherently the areas in which management has the potential to use their judgment to influence the Annual Report and Accounts.
+Our response In considering the risk of management override, we plan to perform the following audit procedures that directly address this risk: We will consider the overall control environment and 'tone at the top'; • We will test the design and implementation of controls relating to journals and accounting estimates; We will make inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments; We will test the appropriateness of journals and adjustments made in the preparation of the Annual Report and Accounts.
+We will use Spotlight data analytics tools to select journals for testing, based upon identification of items of potential audit interest; We will review accounting estimates for biases that could result in material misstatements due to fraud and perform testing on key accounting estimates as discussed above; We will obtain an understanding of the business rationale of significant transactions that we become aware of that are outside of the normal course of business for the entity, or that otherwise appear to be unusual, given our understanding of the entity and its environment.